rwb/c200/README.md

 ```

 * How do these numbers compare to those for the first county?
-* Let's create a side-by-side chart for the 2 distributions:
+* Let's create a side-by-side barchart for the 2 distributions:

 ```R
 par(mfrow=c(1,2))